+ARE YOU READY TO BE A MENTOR?

+MENTORING SKILLS SCORE NOTES

+Communication

+Ability to present clear information 0000000000

+Actively listening to others 0000000000

+Providing effective feedback 0000000000

+Assertiveness 0000000000

+Personal Initiative Skills Personal Initiative Skills

+Organisation & Time Management 0000000000

+Self-Motivation 0000000000

+Ability to motivate others 0000000000

+Managing stress 0000000000

+Making appropriate decisions 0000000000

+Work Habits

+Ability to praise performance 0000000000

+Working with others in a team 0000000000

+Ability to trust others 0000000000

+Ability to observe and note details 0000000000

+Leadership

+Influencing and inspiring others 0000000000

+Goal setting 0000000000

+Creativity 0000000000

+Conflict Management 0000000000

+Solving Problems 0000000000

 "ALL GENUINE EDUCATION COMES ABOUT THROUGH EXPERIENCE; [BUT] NOT ALL EXPERIENCES ARE GENUINELY OR EQUALLY EDUCATIVE."

-JoHn Dewey, Psychologist, 1939

-PEDAGOGICAL OPTIONS FOR WBL IN COMPANIES

-A key challenge for improving the quality of work-based learning is to find practical methods of translating experience into learning.
+John Dewey, Psychologist & Philosopher

-ithin the workplace there many ways to increase the extent to which work is learning-rich.
-Many of these techniques are by now well understood from the theory of and research on work-based learning, such as encouraging people to reflect on their experience; guidance by other workers and by experts; using mentors; demonstration and practice; simulation; task rotation and task variety; project work; providing workers with problems to be solved (PBL - Problem Based methodology); Learning peer review support, observations and shadowing.
+PEDAGOGICAL OPTIONS FOR WBL IN COMPANIES Not all experience is educative, and by implication not all workplace experience results in learning. ithin the workplace there many ways to increase the extent to which work is learning-rich.
+Many of these techniques are by now well understood from the theory of and research on work-based learning, such as encouraging people to reflect on their experience; guidance by other workers and by experts; using mentors; demonstration and practice; simulation; task rotation and task variety; project work; providing workers with problems to be solved (PBL - Problem Based methodology); Learning peer review and support, observations and shadowing.
 Some of these techniques can fairly readily be integrated with the normal cycle of work and production within the company.
 Crucial to many is the role of workplace supervisors, and their realization that developing the knowledge, skills and expertise of workers / apprentices is part of their normal job.
 However, where this is not part of the workplace culture, developing work-based learning can prove difficult.
 Many of the methods that can promote and improve the quality of work-based learning can be initiated by enterprises themselves, but this is often harder for small and medium-sized enterprises.
 In these cases the assistance of external organizations can be very valuable.
 Such assistance can take the form of coaching and training for in-firm supervisors, and the development of simple competency lists and learning guides.
-In the dual systems in German-speaking countries, for example, employers' chambers provide practical assistance to companies to help them develop training plans for apprentices.
+In the dual systems in Germanspeaking countries, for example, employers' chambers provide practical assistance to companies to help them develop training plans for apprentices.
 In the Netherlands, regional centers of expertise are responsible for coaching the in-company mentors who train apprentices.
 In Norway, local training offices, funded by the pooling of government training subsidies to small and medium-sized enterprises, play a similar role.

-DO WE REALLY HAVE TO

-WAIT UNTIL THE WALL

-COLLAPSES BEFORE WE

-REALISE THAT THE MASON

-WAS NOT PROPERLY

-QUALIFIED?
+A KEY CHALLENGE FOR IMPROVING THE QUALITY OF WBL IS TO FIND PRACTICAL METHODS OF TRANSLATING EXPERIENCE INTO LEARNING.
 With appropriate working conditions and industrial agreements, many of these roles are able to be performed by teachers in vocational schools and colleges, particularly when they are responsible for visiting and supervising students who are on work placements.
 The main supervising teacher's responsibilities include firstly, modeling quality teaching and learning practice, including a knowledge of a) the subject content to be taught and how students learn;

-APPRENTICES CONTRIBUTE

-TO REAL PROJECTS

-ALMOST FROM DAY ONE

-- b) effective planning, programming and student assessment; and - c) effective interpersonal and communication skills.
+APPRENTICES CONTRIBUTE TO REAL PROJECTS ALMOST FROM DAY ONE b) effective planning, programming and student assessment; and c) effective interpersonal and communication skills.